 Renewals

-When estimating renewal amount, we want to make sure we accurately determine the amount of credits the customer will need in the next 12 months (or equivalent period, e.g. if they prepaid for 6 months).
-This is not an opportunity to upsell - do that later by encouraging product usage.
+When estimating the renewal amount, accurately project how many credits the customer will need over the next 12 months (or whatever period applies — e.g. 6 months if they prepaid for 6).
+This isn't the time to upsell.
+Drive that later through product usage.

 When to start

-As you make progress in the renewal discussions, update the renewal opportunity in Salesforce.
+As things progress, update the renewal opportunity in Salesforce.

-You will get notified by credit bot in Slack if a customer is set to run out of credits before their renewal date.
-This is considered an early renewal and follow the same process.
-If the customer will likely run out of credits before renewal is done, make sure they have a credit card on their account so any overage bills will be paid.
+Credit bot will ping you in Slack if a customer is set to run out of credits before their renewal date.
+Treat this as an early renewal — same process applies.
+Make sure the customer has a credit card on file so any overage bills get paid.

-Customers who are projected to have expiring credits at the end of their contract
+Customers with credits expiring at end of contract

 Customers with irregular contracts